ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 - The Pods should run the `hello-world` image (`- image: us.icr.io/<my_namespace>/hello-world:1`).
 You can ignore the rest for now.
 We will get to a lot of those concepts in the next lab.

 2. Use the Explorer to edit `hello-world-apply.yaml`.
 You need to insert your namespace where it says `<my_namespace>`.
+Make sure the save the file when you're done.

 3. Use the `kubectl apply` command to set this configuration as the desired state in Kubernetes.
 ```